 All of this took time, money and people.
 This begs the question: How did I convince the rest of the organization to approve the investments we needed to make in these areas?
 The question is not rhetorical.

 While we modernized and refactored our client-facing applications, we slowed down our product and service innovation.
 And we have paid a price in the marketplace, as we sacrificed the here and now for a more nimble future on our modernized, updated product platform.

 I feel strongly this was the correct decision -- an investment that would define our future.
 But, would the rest of the organization see it the same way, particularly my peers and my boss?

 I am no silver-tongued devil.
 I would starve if I had to make a living as a salesperson.
 I have no sense of messaging.
 I am not a great communicator.
 Yet, in my role, I have to make compelling business cases on a regular basis.
 Given my lack of selling skills, I had to figure out how to convince others to do what I thought we should.
 I was forced by circumstances to think about the art of communicating.

 The first few times I tried to make the case for a project, I spent days collecting data and technical facts.
 I detailed server capacities, throughput metrics and cycle time reductions.
 I practiced my presentation.
 I anticipated every question.
 When it was time, everything went as I had planned, my role as technology evangelist fulfilled.
 And when I finished my presentation, I expected immediate approval.

-Instead, the only question anyone asked was, "So, why do we need to do this?"
+Instead, the only question anyone asked was, "So, why are you telling us this?"

 That happened a few times before I realized the audience can easily get lost among the data and technical facts -- lost and dazed.